Meet our latest VOZWoman, Dee Poku-Spalding – a social entrepreneur who was born in the UK and raised between London and Accra.

 The VOZWoman campaign is meant to give voice to women.
 How do you give women a voice?

 I run a leadership platform and membership network called WIE, which is designed to help women succeed and thrive in the workplace.
-Women make up just 6.6% of Fortune 500 CEOs, as founders we receive only 3% of available investment capital, and in government, just 24% of parliamentarians are women.
-We are still so hugely underrepresented in leadership.
-So much of career success is determined by our professional relationships and support systems.
+Women make up just 6.6% of Fortune 500 CEOs, as founders we receive only 3% of available investment funding, and in government, just 24% of parliamentarians are women.
+We are still so hugely underrepresented at the highest levels of business and society.
+We all know that much of career success is determined by our professional relationships and support systems.
 WIE helps women build and tap into those valuable networks.
 Above all, our goal to get women doing business together, hiring one another and supporting one another’s careers.

 What advice do you have for women entrepreneurs, especially women of color?

 Be part of a strong community.
 It’s tough to struggle through alone and there’s so much we can teach one another about the nuances of navigating the start up world.
 Why allow others to stumble when you’ve successfully navigated and learned from an experience?

 Using every opportunity you can to broaden your network is also what’s going to get you closer to funding and to potential clients, partnerships and growth.